She Will Be Loved

 "She Will Be Loved" is a song by American pop rock band Maroon 5.
 It was written by frontman Adam Levine and lead guitarist James Valentine.
-The song was released on July 27, 2004, as the third single from Maroon 5's 2002 debut album, Songs About Jane.
+The song was released on June 21, 2004, as the third single from Maroon 5's 2002 debut album, Songs About Jane.
 The single peaked at No. 5 in the United States and by December 2012 had sold more than 2,722,000 digital downloads.
 It peaked at No. 4 in the United Kingdom.
 In Australia, it reached No. 1, a position it held for five non-consecutive weeks.
 The single is noted for its music video starring Kelly Preston in a mother-daughter love triangle with lead singer Adam Levine.

-The song proved as successful as the band's previous hits, "This Love" and "Harder to Breathe", hitting No. 1 on the Mainstream Top 40 and Adult Top 40 charts, but it prompted many alternative radio outlets to remove Maroon 5 from their playlists, on the grounds that the band's newer songs were too light for alt-rock audiences.
-These stations continued to play "Harder to Breathe" and "This Love", but Maroon 5's newer hits were played only on pop and adult contemporary stations.
+The song proved as successful as the band's previous hits, "This Love" and "Harder to Breathe", hitting number 1 on the Mainstream Top 40 and Adult Top 40 charts, but it prompted many alternative radio outlets to remove Maroon 5 from their playlists, on the grounds that the band's newer songs were too light.
 As of June 2014, the song has sold more than 3.5 million copies in the United States.

 Composition

-Sheet music for the song is in the key of C minor (with the chorus in the relative key of E-flat major) in common time, with a "moderately" tempo of 104 beats per minute.
+"She Will Be Loved" has been described as "Red Hot Chili Peppers flavored," combining pop rock, soft rock, blue-eyed soul and elements of alternative rock into a "romantic, sentimental and beautiful" ballad.
+Sheet music for the song is in the key of C minor (with the chorus in the relative key of E-flat major) in common time, with a moderate tempo of 104 beats per minute.

 Music videos

 Scrapped version

-The first video for "She Will Be Loved" was later scrapped to re-shoot with the new version.
-In the video, Maroon 5 performed the song in a house with scenes of them rotating, similar to the band's other video for "Harder to Breathe".
+The first video for "She Will Be Loved" was filmed, but later scrapped to re-shoot with the new version.
+In the video, Maroon 5 performed the song in a house with scenes of them rotating in every scene, including a party and the relationship between a man (portrayed by Adam Levine) and his love interest by actress Elisha Cuthbert.
 The band themselves wearing outfits similar to the ones in the single's cover art.